pingcap/docs/tidb-cloud/managed-service-provider.md

 - Company name
 - Company contact email
 - Company official website URL
-- Company Logo (one SVG file for light mode and one SVG file for dark mode, Horizontal logo with 256 x 48 pixels is preferred
+- Company logo (one SVG file for light mode and one SVG file for dark mode.
+Horizontal logo with 256 x 48 pixels is preferred)

 We will carefully evaluate your request and get back to you soon.